 – Agent of a Supplier

-– Those liable to pay tax under the RCM or Reverse Charge Mechanism
+– Those liable to pay tax under the RCM or the Reverse Charge Mechanism

 – E-commerce operator

-– Individuals making supply using an e-commerce platform
+– Individuals making supplies using an e-commerce platform

 – A person who is making the supply of online information and database access or retrieval services located outside India to a person who is located in India.